Part 2 of 2: 10 Ways to Use Twitter As Your Greatest Community Builder

 That wraps 10 ways to use Twitter as your greatest community builder!
 (Read the first 5 here.)
 Bringing your community together and letting them know you truly care about them will reflect selflessness and compassion.
 That’s what we want to see in the brands we love, right?

-Tell Us How You Use Twitter in the comments
+Tell Us How You Use Twitter as a community builder

 We can’t wait to hear!
 What will you implement from these 10 tips?
 Or, if you’ve thought of something I didn't mention, please do share!